Scoop-Learn/Open-source-curriculam/README.md

 students must have basic problem solving skills and some interest in math

-# Take a simple and powerful languages such as python or javascript
+# Learn a simple and powerful languages such as python or javascript

 Take some good courses on python and javascript and try to build small projects your preferred language you took This may take some 3 to 4 months